biaslab/RxAgent-Zoo/README.md

-# Focus-group-control
+# RxAgents

-This repo contains code discussed during BIASlab's focus group meeting on Active Inference controllers in ReactiveMP.jl.
+This repo is an archive of active inference agents for various classical and project-related control systems, among which:

-We will generate demonstrations for various classical and project-related control systems, among which:
+- Thermostat regulation

-- Bayesian thermostat
+- Mountain car control
-- Mountain car
+- Oscillator damping
-- Single pendulum
+- Pendulum stabilization
-- CartPole
+- Ship navigation

-- Acrobot
+## Maintenance

-More to come.
+This repo is a companion to one of BIASlab's focus groups.
+Please note that maintenance is slower than for BIASlab's software packages.